 ‘….then the violins cut in densely, like a crisp Beaufort d’Alpage, the cellos and viols supporting them like well-aged Tomme de Savoie or perhaps a complex Comté from the Jura.
 Suddenly great gusts of brass, like racks of tart, freshly-unveiled chèvre, blasted out over the strings, while a glutinous bass note, like Epoisses poured over the thick, fractured slice of Vielle Mimolette kept up by the percussion section, anchored the brighter notes now curdling from a thin fromage blanc into something that would need a rind, or at least a few dried feuilles de marron, to stand on its own.’

-These quotes come from a scene that isn’t even about cheese at all but the scene does take place in a cheese shop.
+These quotes come from a scene that isn’t even about cheese at all but does take place in a cheese shop.
 These cheeses certainly make their presence felt.
 I have decided that I should make these into a list of cheeses to try before my next important birthday.
 I’ve managed 11 so far, has anyone tried all of these?

 Featured Image Credit: Wayne Thiebaud – Delicatessen Counter 1963